hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 !!!
 Info

-The placement property is _relative_ to the element triggering the component, rather than the direction of the pointer.
-E.g., `placement=left` will render the component to the _left_ of the trigger, but the pointer will be pointing to the right.
+The placement property is _relative_ to the element toggleing the component, rather than the direction of the pointer.
+E.g., `placement=left` will render the component to the _left_ of the toggle, but the pointer will be pointing to the right.
 !!!

 ### Collision detection

 The Rich Tooltip supports collision detection, meaning the `placement` property might be overridden depending on the position of the component relative to the edge of the viewport.
-This ensures that the component doesn't extend outside of the viewport while still being associated with the trigger element.
+This ensures that the component doesn't extend outside of the viewport while still being associated with the toggle element.

 ![Example of collision detection in the Rich Tooltip](/assets/components/rich-tooltip/rich-tooltip-collision-detection.png)

 ## Offset

-The default recommended distance between the trigger and the Rich Tooltip pointer is 4px.
+The default recommended distance between the toggle and the Rich Tooltip pointer is 4px.

 ![Default spacing for the Rich Tooltip](/assets/components/rich-tooltip/rich-tooltip-offset-spacing.png)

 !!!
 Info

 In some cases, adding an offset may be necessary to adjust the position of the RichTooltip.
-Changing the default offset should be done sparingly and only when it’s necessary to make sure that the component does not obscure or cover the trigger or other important information.
+Changing the default offset should be done sparingly and only when it’s necessary to make sure that the component does not obscure or cover the toggle or other important information.
 !!!

 !!!
 Do